26 Jun Immigration & Homecare Workers

 While three-quarters of the people currently providing home care were born in the U.S, it remains to be seen how much of a problem this will become for agencies to provide care going forward.
 While home health care workers in some states can often make less than ten dollars an hour, there is still a large supply of less-educated American citizens who are currently unemployed.
 Whether these individuals would consider a career in home health is a large mystery, and is considered unlikely.
 Often caregivers have a passion for caring for people over monetary game to enter the homecare industry. “

-Studies show it will take at least a million more citizens who have that passion for care above wage, to fill the gap if the government takes an aggressive stance on deportations..
+Studies show it will take at least one million more citizens who have that passion for care above wage, to fill the gap if the government takes an aggressive stance on deportations..

 The Alora Homecare Software Blog